 Unfortunately, in some cases, mediation might not be suitable.
 However, mediation does work well for many people, and can be an effective way of reaching a consensus on child arrangements.
 Of course, it requires both patience and some negotiation on both sides, which is why it isn’t always suitable for separated couples.
 When it does work though, it can be extremely helpful for helping the parties involved develop skills for working together in the future as separated parents.

 It’s worth noting that the mediation process (following on from the initial MIAM) is voluntary, and that both the clients and the mediator have to agree that mediation is suitable, and sign an ‘agreement to mediate’ form.

 If this fails, and you and your ex-partner are unable to agree, or the matter needs to proceed to Court then engaging a solicitor is an effective way of ensuring the best possible arrangements are made, which are in the very best interests of your children.

-Here at Vines Legal, we’ve got extensive knowledge of Child Arrangements Orders, including Specific Issues Orders, and are well rehearsed in supporting families through these applications.
-If you are considering a separation, or going through a divorce, and want to ensure that arrangements regarding your children are decided upon as smoothly and amicably as possibly for Christmas and the future, please contact us on 01246 555610 for a free initial consultation.
-We’d be happy to explain all of the options available to you in a friendly, professional manner.
+Here at Vines Legal, we’re experts in helping our clients through the process of separation and divorce.
+If you are considering a separation, or going through a divorce, and want to ensure that you protect your children during the process, please contact us on 01246 555610 for a free initial consultation where we can explain all of the options available to you.